nec-openstack/quantum-openflow-plugin/docs/manual_install.md

         $ sudo vi /etc/apache2/sites-available/sliceable_routing_switch

 Configure Apache2 to ignore tenants.
-The NEC OpenFlow Plugin accesses the OFC REST API with tenant name like "http://tremahost/tenants/hoge/networks".
+This plugin accesses the OFC REST API with tenant name like "http://tremahost/tenants/hoge/networks".
 However, Sliceable Routing Switch REST API does NOT handle tenants.
 To solve this difference, add the following RewriteRule